ebel-magnin/circle-of-fifths/README.md

 ## 3.1 index.html

-The project consists of a index.html file with only one div element.
+The index.html file only holds one div element.
 In this element the contents of the circle-of-fifths.svg, which was created by copying the svg element in the first part of the project with Chrome DevTools, is added to this div element.
 This makes the svg inline.
 I experimented with the html object element to load the svg file, but run into errors which to this day I cannot explain.
 I also included a html p element to show how the functionalities created by the circle-of-fifths.js script can de used.

 ## 3.2 scale-object.js